Quick & Easy Yoga Poses for Back Pain Relief

 Are you ready to try some quick yoga for back pain?
-Mimi Ko, fitness coordinator at Spa Pechanga in Temecula, California, weighs in on easy yoga poses can help you to have better mornings, give you much needed pain relief while adding some mental clarity to your day.
+Mimi Ko, fitness coordinator at Spa Pechanga in Temecula, California, weighs in on easy yoga poses to help you to have better mornings, give you much needed pain relief while adding some mental clarity to your day.
 If you're ready to go, grab a mat and let's get started!

 Cat and Cow poses, which are often paired together, are easy yoga poses that can help alleviate your back pain.
 They form a warm-up sequence that when practiced together, help to stretch your back, and prepare your body for your day's activity.

 The spinal twist is a quick yoga pose that allows you to engage your core and open up your lower back.
 As you already know, this area of your back is often overly tight first thing in the morning and can lead to back pain up to your neck and down your legs.

 Spinal twist is a yoga pose that can help with upper back pain relief and strengthen upper back muscles.
 It’s also good for stretching spinal muscles.
 This gentle movement releases tension in your spinal muscles—ideal for people dealing with back pain all day who work in office environments and need periods of relief throughout the day.
 "Twisting activates the muscles around the lumbar spine (lower back), helping to strengthen them and increase blood flow, which in turn creates oxygenation to the area.
 This is a pain-subduing cocktail," says Ko.